There is so much information out there about how to look after natural African hair that it can be difficult to know where to begin.

 Do your curls resemble Lorde‘s locks or Kelis’ kinks?
 If the answer’s yes, you’ll probably fit into 3A, 3B or 3C.

 This is the most fragile of all hair types and, as a result, is more susceptible to damage.
 But don’t despair if your texture is 4A, 4B or 4C.
 This doesn’t mean you can’t have beautiful hair.
 Poster girls Lianne la Havas and Lupita Nyong’o are proof of this!

 Still not sure which curl category you fall into?
 We go into the differences between each type in more detail in our hair type quiz.

 2. Use the right products

 Walking down the natural hair care aisle can be a daunting prospect, especially if you’ve just transitioned.
-And while no two curls, coils or kinks are the same, for most naturalistas, the major battles lie in combating dryness and damage.
-So, when it comes to natural hair, wash with shampoos that’ll cleanse without stripping your hair of moisture, like the Dove Daily Moisture Shampoo.
+And while no two curls, coils or kinks are the same, for most naturalistas, the biggest focus is on increasing and maintaining hydration.
+So, when it comes to natural hair, wash with shampoos that’ll cleanse without stripping your hair of moisture, like the TRESemmé Botanique Hemp Hydration Shampoo.

 Co-washing (also referred to as the no-poo technique) is really popular among the natural afro hair community too.
-We’d recommend trying something like the TIGI Bed Head Calma Sutra Cleansing Conditioner which is sulphate free and moisturises and cleanses in one.
+We’d recommend trying something like the Love Beauty And Planet Happy & Hydrated Gentle Cleansing Conditioner which is sulphate free and moisturises and cleanses in one.

 More on co-washing, here